 What are the grant application deadlines and when will I hear about a decision?

-The Foundation accepts grant proposals throughout the year.
+The Foundation accepts grant requests throughout the year.
 Our two grant deadlines are:

 How does the Foundation make grant decisions?

-Grant proposals are reviewed by our president, grants program director, and program officers.
-If your proposal does not meet our eligibility requirements or falls outside of our program interests, we will notify you promptly by letter.
-If your proposal is accepted for consideration at the next meeting of our Board of Trustees, you will be notified by letter and contacted by Foundation staff for a meeting or site visit.
-Grant decisions are made by our Trustees at their board meeting based on the merits of your proposal and the priorities of the Foundation.
+Grant requests are reviewed by our president, grants program director and program officers.
+If your request does not meet our eligibility requirements or falls outside of our program interests, we will notify you promptly by email.
+If your request is accepted for consideration at the next meeting of our Board of Trustees, you will be notified by letter and contacted by Foundation staff for a meeting or site visit.
+Grant decisions are made by our Trustees at their board meeting based on the merits of your request and the priorities of the Foundation.
 About one in seven requests is approved for funding in any given year.